chef/automate/components/automate-chef-io/content/docs/migrate.md

 ### Internet Access

 The Chef Automate upgrade process currently requires connectivity to the internet to install the Chef Automate 2 binaries.
-The standard Automate installation requires current versions for Chrome, Edge, or Firefox browsers.
+The standard Chef Automate installation requires current versions for Chrome, Edge, or Firefox browsers.
 If you filter internet access via proxy or by other means, you must ensure the following domains are accessible:

 * `packages.chef.io`
 * `licensing.chef.io`